AnyLog-co/documentation/training/Streaming Data into AnyLog.md

 --rm anylogco/sample-data-generator:latest &
 ```

-If you'd like to publish data via REST _PUSH_ instead of local message broker, please make the following changes:
+To publish data via REST _POST_, make the following changes:
 1. In the `run message client`, change _broker_ from **local** to _rest_ and _port_ from **anylog_broker_port** to **anylog_rest_port**
 2. In the sending data, change _DATA_TYPE_ from **mqtt** to **post** and update the _CONN_ info, to the REST connection information

 ## Support Functionality
-* `get streaming` - shows the number of rows that came into the node (through REST or MQTT)  per table
+* `get streaming` - Monitor the number of rows added via REST or MQTT per table
 ```anylog
 AL anylog-operator_1 > get streaming